xavierog/moulti/Documentation.md

 exec > >(tee --append custom.log | moulti pass main_script_output) 2>&1
 ```

-If, for some reason, the recommendations above cannot be applied, the environment variable `MOULTI_RUN_OUTPUT` should help:
-- `MOULTI_RUN_OUTPUT=discard` redirects stdout and stderr to /dev/null, thus discarding any unexpected output;
+... but writing this boilerplate is not exactly pleasant.
+This is why in practice, by default, scripts launched through `moulti run`:

+- have their standard input (stdin, file descriptor #0) redirected to `/dev/null`;
-- `MOULTI_RUN_OUTPUT=harvest` harvests stdout and stderr lines and passes them to the `moulti_run_output` step;
+- have their standard and error outputs (stdout and stderr, file descriptors #1 and #2) piped to the `moulti_run_output` step.
-- any other value leads to the default behaviour: stdout and stderr are left untouched and their output is liable to degrade Moulti's visual display.

 The `moulti_run_output` step is special in that it is created upon reception of the first byte of output if it does not exist already.
 It can be created beforehand, can be updated or cleared at any time and cannot be deleted while the script is running.

+This behaviour can be configured through the environment variable `MOULTI_RUN_OUTPUT`:
+- `MOULTI_RUN_OUTPUT=harvest` or any other value: as described above;
+- `MOULTI_RUN_OUTPUT=discard`: redirect stdout and stderr to /dev/null, thus discarding any unexpected output;
+- `MOULTI_RUN_OUTPUT=ignore`: stdout and stderr are left untouched and their output is liable to degrade Moulti's visual display.

 ### moulti run: dealing with ssh